© Mapbox, © OpenStreetMap

 Actions

-I am the Founder and CEO of GammaLex AI Inc and Co-Founder of Justice for All, both launched at Stanford Law School.
-At GammaLex, I build vertical AI solutions for complex, high-stakes domains—health and legal tech, sustainability, and engineering infrastructure by tackling tough challenges and delivering technology that benefits people and communities.
-Through J4All.org, we collaborate with Google Research to advance access to social justice by delivering tangible humanitarian impact.
+I am the Founder of GammaLex AI Inc. and Co-Founder of Justice for All (J4All.org), both launched at Stanford Law School.
+At GammaLex, I develop vertical AI solutions for high-stakes domains, where AI can meaningfully influence human outcomes, community systems, and long-term sustainability across health, legal technology, and AI infrastructure.
+Through Justice for All, we collaborate with Google Research to advance access to justice and deliver tangible humanitarian impact.

 Area of Expertise